datacommonsorg/data/scripts/biomedical/dbSNP/README.md

 ### Notes and Caveats

 This import has large data storage and compute requirements to execute.
 This includes 360 GB for storing the original files, an additional 360 GB for intermediate files and 2 TB for the output files.
-It also requires parallel processing with
+It also requires parallel processing with 6,153 serial hours at 2 GB of RAM required to run all the code provided here to generate this import.

 ### License